On this page, we explain how and when OSA is diagnosed, sleep studies and what happens at a sleep clinic.

 Sleep clinics are specialist clinics that assess, diagnose and treat people with a range of sleep problems, including OSA.

-Assessment and diagnosis of OSA at a sleep clinic
+Assessment and diagnosis at the clinic

 Questions about your medical history